Jenks, Oklahoma: History

 Jenks has served as a river crossing point via several bridges over the past century.
 In 1910, a single-lane bridge was built and strengthened the economic success of the area.
 The year 1948 saw the construction of a replacement two-lane bridge, which still stands today and now serves as a pedestrian crossing between the Riverwalk and the South Tulsa River Parks.
 The original 1910 bridge was destroyed and all that is left are a few columns and pieces of metal that are seen when the water level is low.
 A four-lane bridge was built in 1996.

 The current High School building was built in 1960-61 and has undergone three major additions.
 The United States Census of 1970 placed the population of the city at 1,990 and there were approximately 1100 students in public school.

 In the 1970s, the Tulsa water system was expanded into Jenks.
 That decade also saw the construction of a nearby Public Service of Oklahoma gas-fired electric power plant.
 These developments improved the infrastructure of the area and helped the economy.

 In the 1980s, Kimberly-Clark built a manufacturing facility that provides many jobs for the area to this day.

+A citizen-led initiative to restore abandoned infrastructure in The Ten District was started in 2024.